80+ Things to Do this Fall in OKC - MetroFamily Magazine

 700 S Broadway, Moore

-Features a food truck festival with live music and yard games.
+The food truck festival features live music and yard games.
 6-9 p.m.

 Orr Family Farm Fall Season